Deviantcoin/Deviant-Miscellaneous/common/Setup_wallet.md

 ![setup dir](/images/setup-dir.png)

 The default installation path is `%APPDATA%\DeviantCore%`. <br />
-Once the directory has been choosen, the wallet will load its data and start the sync of the blockchain.
+Once the directory has been choosen, the wallet will load its data and will start the sync of the blockchain.

 ![first sync](/images/first-sync.png)